- MSc Milestones

 An MSc Seminar is to be held three months before the planned submission of the thesis.

-The MSc thesis must be submitted within three years of entry into IPN.
+The initial MSc thesis must be submitted within three years of entry into IPN.
 The Nomination of Examiners must be satisfactorily completed before submission.

 Students may graduate during the semester after the one of thesis submission.